Robert Leroy Anderson: Murder trial

 On September 14, 1998, Anderson's trial was moved to Sioux Falls at the request of his lawyers.
 On January 19, 1999, jury selection began.
 On February 3, opening arguments in the murder trial began and prosecutors began presenting their case.

 On April 6, 1999, the jury returned a verdict against Anderson and found him guilty of kidnapping and murdering Dumansky and raping and murdering Streyle.
 On April 9, the jury determined Anderson should be sentenced to death.
 On May 4, 1999, Anderson was formally sentenced to death.

-Glenn Walker, Anderson's lifelong friend, was arrested on August 22, 1998, on charges that he aided Anderson in abducting Dumansky and was involved in the attempted abduction of Amy Anderson.
+Glen Marcus Walker, Anderson's lifelong friend, was arrested on August 22, 1998, on charges that he aided Anderson in abducting Dumansky and was involved in the attempted abduction of Amy Anderson.
 He was charged with attempted kidnapping, attempted first-degree murder, conspiracy to commit kidnapping, and conspiracy to commit first-degree murder.
 Ultimately, he was sentenced to thirty years in prison after being charged with attempted kidnapping, accessory to kidnapping and first-degree murder, and conspiracy to kidnap.
 In 2016, he was released from prison for good behavior.